 Part of creating great wealth and happiness is anticipating the future, understanding the future, betting on the future, and adapting to the future.
-We all know that President Obama will be re-elected to a second term.
-For those who disagree, put your money where your mouth is and bet me by leaving a comment.
-I’m open for business until the very last day before the election.

 With President Obama in power until 2016, he can be more aggressive with his policy initiatives given he no longer has to compete for another term.
 If Obama gets his way, taxes will go up for higher income citizens, government spending will go up to help care for our most impoverished, debt will increase, and more people will be saved from the perils of capitalism.